phx/gpt-cli/README.md

 Unknown.
 ----------------------------------------------------------------------
 ╭─phx@bigboi ~/git/gpt-cli  ‹master*›
 ╰─➤  OPENAI_DEFAULT_PROMPT='Do not give nonsense answers.
-If you do not know that your answer is factual, respond with "Unknown. "' gpt 'Who is John Adams?'
+If you do not know that your answer is factual, respond with "Unknown. "' gpt3 'Who is John Adams?'
 Prompt:
 Who is John Adams?